 The effects of child sexual abuse can be long lasting.
 PCAR supports the complete elimination of criminal and civil statutes of limitations which would maximize opportunities for victims to heal, seek justice and protect the community.

-PCAR supports including a one-time two-year window of opportunity for survivors for those survivors previously blocked from seeking civil damages.
+PCAR supports including a one-time two-year window of opportunity for survivors of past child sexual abuse who were previously blocked from seeking civil damages.